 Note: By default, Node 16 uses Node Package Manager (npm) 8 and Node 18 uses npm 9.
 To use either of these configurations, you must specify the npm option legacy-peer-deps in your project.
 The way that npm treats peer dependencies changed.
 The Cúram Universal Access Responsive Web Application is using the legacy-peer-deps option as a temporary fix while we work to remove this constraint.
-For more information about legacy-peer-deps option:
+For more information about legacy-peerdeps, see npm Docs.
+The following steps outline how to configure the legacy-peer-deps option: